Understanding the role and powers of the DEM

 - The term of appointment of a special adviser will end when the Mayor ceases to hold office.

-- All administrative staff will be drawn from local authority employees.
+- All administrative staff will be drawn from local authority employees and chosen in consultation with the Mayor.

-- The Mayor will automatically be a member of a number of local and regional government bodies:
+- The Mayor is automatically a member of a number of local and regional government bodies:

-- Limerick City and County Council - as an ex officio member of the council, the Mayor will be subject to the same rights, responsibilities and duties as the other elected members
+- Limerick City and County Council - as an ex officio member of the council, the Mayor is subject to the same rights, responsibilities and duties as the other elected members

 - The Southern Regional Assembly